kyle-import/OpenMine/README.md

 ### Current issues
 - Need a lot of cleanup <strike>+ more stable CLI updates that don't rely on tick-based updating.</strike>
-- Ratelimited proxies may be reused because we can't understand how to properly detect when a proxy is ratelimited by Mojang's API (we'll fix it soon)
+- <underline>Some</underline> ratelimited proxies may be reused because we can't understand how to properly detect when a proxy is ratelimited by Mojang's API (we'll fix it soon)
 - <strike>Need to fix an issue when proxies run out, it will error.</strike>

 ### Usage